AdhikariLAB/ADT-Program/README.md

 python setup.py install
 ```

-This will install the package, usually in the root of the system, so you may need to run this with admin privilages.
-If you don't have root privilages or don't want to install the package in the root of the system, user can install this package in home of the local user site-packages folder for python by
+This will install the package, usually in the root of the system, so you may need to run this with admin privileges.
+If you don't have root privileges or don't want to install the package in the root of the system, user can install this package in home of the local user site-packages folder for python by
 running

 ```